Updated on 11 May 2022

 Reading time: 6 minutes

 2022 marks the 80th anniversary of the Dieppe Raid, and with it the occasion to pay tribute to the Canadian soldiers who fought there in August 1942.
-The ceremonies, commemorations and festivities will take on an international dimension and will feature parades, festivals, military displays, exhibitions and fireworks throughout the year.
+The ceremonies, commemorations and festivities take on an international dimension and feature parades, festivals, military displays, exhibitions and fireworks throughout the year.

 A doomed Raid…